traeblain/.com/src/2014/devil-in-the-white-city.md

 book.
 One I would recommend to anyone, non-fiction fans or not.
 It really got me thinking about Chicago as well.
 It is an absolute shame that the "White City" wasn't constructed for, nor allowed to permanently stand.
-Photos from the event---[best I could find is this from the Brooklyn Museum][photos]---are absolutely stunning.
+Photos from the event--[best I could find is this from the Brooklyn Museum][photos]--are absolutely stunning.
 I'd love to be able to see the buildings in color to get the full feel of the event.
 I think of this book to this day and sit in awe of the events of the 1893 World's Columbian Exposition in Chicago, Illinois.